Beijing warns countries against colluding with US to restrict trade with China

 “China firmly opposes any party reaching a deal at the expense of China’s interests.
 If such a situation arises, China will not accept it and will resolutely take reciprocal countermeasures,” the spokesperson added.

+The stern warning comes on the heels of Chinese leader Xi Jinping’s charm offensive in Southeast Asia, where he presented China as a reliable partner and staunch defender of global trade – in stark contrast to the tariff whiplash and policy uncertainty of the Trump administration.

+Pressure has been piling on countries and businesses alike as they try to thread the needle between the two economic superpowers, which have slapped record tariffs on each other in a swiftly escalating fight that has roiled global markets, disrupted supply chains and stoked recession fears.

-On April 9, Trump paused his “reciprocal” tariffs on most countries for 90 days while narrowing the focus of his trade war squarely on China, raising levies on Chinese imports to a staggering 145%.
+On April 9, Trump paused his “reciprocal” tariffs on most nations for 90 days while narrowing the focus of his historic trade war squarely on China, hiking levies on Chinese imports to a staggering 145%.
+Many countries are hoping to renegotiate the levies with the US before the suspension expires.

+In response, China retaliated by raising tariffs on US goods to 125% and adding more American companies on its export control list and unreliable entity list.
+Beijing also moved to exert pain on key US industries, restricting the number of Hollywood movies shown in the country and returning at least two Boeing jets intended for use by Chinese airlines to the US.

+With the US and China at each other’s throats on tariffs, neither leader is backing down – and both are looking to build a broad coalition of countries against the other.

 The Wall Street Journal reported last week that the Trump administration planned to use ongoing tariff negotiations to pressure US trading partners to limit their dealings with China, citing unnamed sources with knowledge of the conversations.